Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: The Lagrangian Formulation

 is related to the Lagrangian \eqref{eq:NewtonianLagrangian} by

 and that the object's total mechanical energy

 is related to $\vec p$ and $L$ by

 For a generic physical system that may not resemble a Newtonian object, we might not have an obvious choice for defining the system's momenta and energy.
-The formulas at the end of \eqref{eq:NewtonianCanonicalMomenta} and at the end of \eqref{eq:DefNewtonianEnergyAsHamiltonian} have the virtue of being general and of leading to quantities $p_{i}$ and $E$ that, as we will see shortly, are respectively conserved if the system's action functional \eqref{eq:ClassicalActionFromLagrangian} is symmetric under translations in space, $x_{i}\mapsto x_{i}+\left(\textrm{constant}\right)$, or under translations in time, $t\mapsto t+\left(\textrm{constant}\right)$.
+The formulas at the end of \eqref{eq:NewtonianCanonicalMomenta} and at the end of \eqref{eq:DefNewtonianEnergyAsHamiltonian} have the virtue of being general and of leading to quantities $p_{i}$ and $E$ that, as we will see shortly, are respectively conserved if the system's action functional \eqref{eq:ClassicalActionFromLagrangian} is symmetric under translations in space, $X_{i}\mapsto X_{i}+\parens{\textrm{constant}}$, or under translations in time, $t\mapsto t+\parens{\textrm{constant}}$.

-Given a generic system with a Lagrangian formulation, we are therefore motivated to define the system's canonical momenta $p_{\alpha}$ in terms of the system's Lagrangian $L$ as the partial derivative of $L$ with respect to the corresponding rates of change $\dot{q}_{\alpha}$:
+Given a generic system with a Lagrangian formulation, we are therefore motivated to define each of the system's canonical momenta $p_{\alpha}$ in terms of the system's Lagrangian $L$ as the partial derivative of $L$ with respect to the corresponding rate of change $\dot{q}_{\alpha}$:

-Recalling that the set of points labeled by particular values $q_{\alpha}$ of a system's degrees of freedom define the system's configuration space, the set of points $\left(q,p\right)$ labeled by particular values of the system's canonical variables $q_{\alpha}$ and $p_{\alpha}$ define the system's phase space.
+Recalling that the set of points labeled by particular values $q_{\alpha}$ of a system's degrees of freedom define the system's configuration space, the set of points $\parens{q,p}$ labeled by particular values of the system's canonical variables $q_{\alpha}$ and $p_{\alpha}$ define the system's phase space.

-If we can solve the definitions \eqref{eq:DefCanonicalMomenta} for the rates of change $\dot{q}_{\alpha}$ as functions of the canonical variables $q_{\alpha}$ and $p_{\alpha}$, then the system's Hamiltonian $H\left(q,p,t\right)$, which is a function on the system's phase space and roughly describes the system's energy, is defined as
+If we can solve the definitions \eqref{eq:DefCanonicalMomenta} for the rates of change $\dot{q}_{\alpha}$ as functions of the canonical variables $q_{\alpha}$ and $p_{\alpha}$, then the system's Hamiltonian $H\parens{q,p,t}$, which is a function on the system's phase space and roughly describes the system's energy, is defined as